 Gabriola Island had a similar challenge.
 They decided to build a community health centre.

 Gabriola’s Community Health Centre has been a great success.
 But in the beginning, there were skeptics.
 Some Gabriola residents asked, “What if you build it and people continue to use their primary care services off island?
 Will it make a difference to our health care?”
 Before their clinic was built only a small percentage of Gabriola residents got their care on island.
-Once it was up and running, 87% of residents obtained their primary and urgent care on island.
+Once it was up and running, 87% of residents obtained their primary care on island.